-Once a week my husband and I try and rest.
-We try and learn and listen to teachings, meditate on our weaknesses, our aspirations, and what we feel led to do with this life we have been given.
-This past Shabbat I watched Master Class and learned some valuable lessons from a man who makes movies I don’t watch, and records songs I don’t listen to.
+This past week, I watched Master Class and learned some valuable lessons from a man who sings songs I mostly don’t listen to.
 His name is Justin Timberlake.

-However, when Justin took the stage that night he was booed and met with angry beer bottles being hurled at him.
+However, when Justin took the stage that night, he was booed and met with angry beer bottles being hurled.
 Instead of walking off the stage, he continued to sing.
-At one point the producers were asking him in his ear piece if he wanted to stop performing.
+At one point, the producers were asking him in his earpiece if he wanted to stop performing.
 He said, “No, I am going to finish my set!”
 A tad later, same question.
 “No, I am going to finish my set!”
 As the crowd continued to chuck items at him and boo, he finally managed to finish.
-He walked off the stage and looked out at the rough crowd and sighed.
+He walked off the stage and looked out at the rough crowd, and sighed.

-As I watched that portion of the master class I suddenly realized that not everyone is going to like my words or agree with my melody, but I am going to FINISH MY SET and so should you!
-And if the crowd gets too out of hand I know one thing for sure, I will stay connected to the hip of my Savior, Yeshua-Jesus and when it seems the darkest and I am met with boos and bottles, my Father, Abba Daddy will step up and protect me… “Throw it at me.”
+As I watched that portion of the master class, I suddenly realized that not everyone would like my words or agree with my melody, but I am going to finish my set, and so should you.
+And if the crowd gets too out of hand, I know one thing for sure, I will stay connected to the hip of my Savior, Yeshua, and when it seems the darkest and I am met with boos and bottles, my Father, Abba Daddy, will step up and protect me– “Throw it at me.”

-I already have an amazing husband, friends, and family who stand beside me and support me.
+I already have a fantastic husband, friends, and family who stand beside me and support me.
 How blessed I am.